Ran56/InfinityGamesFactory/README.md

         2. One console can have various games
         3. One user can have multiple roles
         4. One role can contain many users
+        5. Only admin role have permission to promote or demote users
+    3. Permission for each role:
+          1. allowed_resource: what resources the role allowed to access
+          2. allowed_create: whether or not could create resources
+          3. allowed_delete: whether or not could delete resources
+          4. allowed_update: whether or not could change resources
+          5. allowed_read: whether or not could read resources
+          6. allow Admin role to operate and access all resources
 * Structure
     1. root
         1. mvc: model, view, controller